ScreenPyHQ/screenpy/docs/topics/abilities.rst

 Actors will leverage their abilities to perform their role in your test scripts.

-Abilities provide an interface for your actor to use other libraries.
+Abilities store the state and configuration for other libraries so your actors can use them.
-They store state and configuration.
 They enable your actor
 to perform actions
 and ask questions